 Dry-needling utilizes a different approach to treating conditions and injuries; it is based on a foundation of Neuroanatomy.
 Dry-needling is typically used to treat the symptoms of muscular pain, muscular dysfunction, and muscular injury.

 Dry-needling works in two distinct ways and in the majority of cases is very simple.

 - An acupuncture needle is inserted into the injured or dysfunctional tissue with the intent of causing the muscle fibers to activate.
 By stimulating the individual fibers to activate, the muscles will begin to twitch; which is simply the muscle contracting rapidly.
 This contracting is an involuntary reflexive reaction as different neural pathways are being utilized.
 Dry needling will cause relaxation of the muscle fibers through the disruption of the motor endplate.

-- With each needle insertion; microscopic injuries are incurred which causes a local healing response which will then induce normal functioning.
+- With each needle insertion; microscopic injuries are incurred which causes a local healing response that will then induce normal functioning.
 This healing response is a chemically mediated response through the release of Substance P, Bradykinin, and other neurotransmitters, which block the transmission of pain signals to the central nervous system.
 By stimulating the neural pathways that disrupt the pain signals from reaching the central nervous system the pain level can be reduced or eliminated.